keenanromain/AWS-CLF-C02-Study-Guide/README.md

 DynamoDB Accelerator (DAX) is a fully managed in-memory cache for DynamoDB.
 DAX is a superior memory store cache for DynamoDB as compared to ElastiCache.
 DAX is a 10x performance improvement, offering microsecond latency compared to the normal single digit milisecond latency.

+ DynamoDB Global Tables is a fully managed, serverless, multi-Region, and multi-active database.
+Global tables provide you 99.999% availability, increased application resiliency, and improved business continuity.
+A DynamoDB global table is comprised of multiple replica tables.
+When data is written to any replica table, DynamoDB automatically replicates that data to all other replica tables in the global table.
+If your application processing is interrupted in one Region, there is no need for a database failover, as global tables’ multi-active architecture allows customers to read and write to any replica table.

 --------
 **Rekognition** is used to find objects, people, text, scenes in images and videos using Machine Learning.
 It can do facial analysis and facial search to do user verification and people counting.